SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 wget -O incremental_evaluation.zip https://codeload.github.com/moritzfl/IncrementalAnalysesEvaluation/zip/master
 unzip incremental_evaluation.zip

-// for a specific version (in this case 4.0) wget -O incremental_evaluation.zip https://codeload.github.com/moritzfl/IncrementalAnalysesEvaluation/zip/4.0
+// for a specific version (in this case 4.0, this is the version used for our publication) wget -O incremental_evaluation.zip https://codeload.github.com/moritzfl/IncrementalAnalysesEvaluation/zip/4.0 unzip incremental_evaluation.zip
-unzip incremental_evaluation.zip
 ```